 - Surgery: If nonsurgical treatments do not work or the foot problem is severe, surgery is an option.
 Our pediatric orthopedic surgeons lengthen the tendons to treat clubfoot or fix bone problems to treat vertical talus.
 Your baby wears a cast for six to eight weeks after surgery.

 - Clubfoot bar: After the last Ponseti cast or surgery, children with clubfoot or vertical talus wear a brace 23 hours a day for two to three months.
-Dr. Matthew Dobbs, an orthopedic surgeon at St. Louis Children’s Hospital, developed the Dobbs Dynamic Clubfoot Bar, or Dobbs Brace.
+Dr. Matthew Dobbs developed the Dobbs Dynamic Clubfoot Bar, or Dobbs Brace.
 This brace allows children to be active and move their legs independently while still providing needed support.
 Learn more about the Dobbs Dynamic Clubfoot Bar.

 To make an appointment with a Washington University fetal care specialist at the Women & Infants Center, call 888.996.2206.